113ll3/Ibmclouddocscli/reference/ibmcloud/extend_cli.md

   ```

-### Step 2: Install the Plug-in
+### Step 2: Install the plug-in

 Use the `ibmcloud plugin install PLUGIN_NAME -r REPO_NAME` command to install the plug-in.
-For example, use the following command to install a plug-in from the official IBM plug-in repo `Bluemix`:
+For example, use the following command to install a plug-in from the official IBM plug-in repo 'Bluemix':

   ```
   $ ibmcloud plugin install auto-scaling -r Bluemix